Egypt's "war on democracy" threatens U.S.-ties

 Egyptians have also been targeted by the investigation.
 They accuse the military rulers of trying to row back on democratic reforms by silencing their number.

-"It is one of the frontlines of the revolution," said Nasser Amin, head of an Egyptian-run organization working to advance judicial independence, which is also being investigated over its legal status.
+"It is one of the frontlines of the revolution," said Nasser Amin, head of an Egyptian-run organisation working to advance judicial independence, which is also being investigated over its legal status.

 "It is the counter revolution that is attacking us."